History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-The political, economic, social, cultural, and diplomatic development of the United States in the 1960s.
+An in-depth exploration of political, economic, social, cultural, and diplomatic developments in the United States in the 1960s.

 HIS 4386 The City in American History (3)